MuhammadEssa-514/2023-kiu-Bs5215-Kiu-AttendenceApp/README.md

 - Thanks to **Flutter** for the awesome UI framework
 - Thanks to **Firebase** for providing scalable backend services
-- Special thanks to **[Prof. Dr. Boshir Ahmed](https://www.linkedin.com/in/dr-boshir-ahmed-b830621b4)** sir for guidance and supervision
+- Special thanks to **[Prof.Mujahid Hussain](https://muhammadessa-514.github.io/My-Personal-Portfolio/)** sir for guidance and supervision

 ## Contact